elschopi/TI_INA226_micropython/README.md

 In the library, a method "set_calibration_custom" exists, which expects the calibration register value and the </br>
 configuration register value as arguments.
 If no arguments are given, it uses default values.</br>
 For easier calculation, a Google spreadsheet is available at [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1k0MbBsduRgoQ8huFrBwaHQnYhl97LjkpEw-sIXykTEg/edit?usp=sharing "INA226 Google Spreadsheet")
+With ina_calc_config.py I've provided a crude, menu guided configuration calculator for Python3.
+It's a bit rough around the edges but works.

 ## Default values
 `cal_value = 512`</br>